Subscribie/docs/tasks/tasks.rst

 - Installing :code:`subscribie` cli

-  - See homepage quickstart which shows how to install and use subscribie cli
+  - See See :ref:`quickstart` which shows how to install and use subscribie cli